-Ornamental Pumpkins is a term used by growers and sellers of pumpkins whose main purpose is display.
+Ornamental pumpkins is a term used by growers and sellers of pumpkins.
+It designates a category of pumpkins whose main purpose is decorative display.

 Miniatures are very small, for display in the home in a basket, on a mantle or as a table centrepiece.

 Jack-O-Lantern types are large, and intended for fall display outside the home, or for use as a painted or carved Jack-O-Lantern.